Skip to page body Home Residents Businesses Visitors Departments

 • Onsite diagnostic meetings: Completed in Summer 2025.

-• Complete conceptual design plans: End of 2025.
+• Complete conceptual design plans: Completed in December 2025.

-• Submit conceptual plans and documentation to Union Pacific Railroad: Early 2026.
+• Submit conceptual plans and documentation to Union Pacific Railroad: Submitted December 2025.

 • Complete final design plans and necessary documentation: TBD